Jingzhan-Lu/GWAS-Control-Selection/README.md

 📄 Citation
 If you use this code, please cite our article (upon acceptance):
-Jingzhan Lu.
-Title.
+Lu et al. (2025).
+Impact of control selection strategies on GWAS results: a study of prostate cancer in the UK Biobank.
 Bioinformatics Journal, 2025.

 📬 Contact
 For questions or collaboration requests, please contact: